projectsveltos/sveltos/docs/template/template_generic_examples.md

 Sveltos will use the content of the _AutoscalerSecret_ to fill in the placeholders when deploying the resources to your managed clusters.

+!!! tip
-**Please Note:** Sveltos stores information about fetched resources internally using a __map__ data structure.
+    Sveltos stores information about fetched resources internally using a __map__ data structure.
 You do not need to worry about the technical details.

 To use any resource that Sveltos has found based on the defintion, simply use the syntax below in the YAML template: